Information on this page is for customers in

 Below is a table outlining the maximum incentives available for different scenarios of participation in this program.
 The Managed Charging incentive amounts are based on participation in a full program year.

-Note: the amount of incentive dollars available per solution does not imply one setup is inherently better than another.
+Please note the amount of incentive dollars available per solution does not imply one setup is inherently better than another.
 Depending on the particulars of your EV and technology setup, the cheapest and best option might receive the fewest incentive dollars.
 Please see the Program Participant Guide to understand which of the possible eligible technologies is best for you.

 ct-ev-costs-table